IBM/transformers-struct-guidance/README.md

 ## Plot figures

-The `analysis` folder provides code and data to generate the figures in the paper.
+The `analysis` folder contains the code and model performance results to generate the figures in the paper.
 Python packages `matplotlib` and `pandas` are required to run the plotting scripts.
+Results of RNNG are taken from [Hu et al., (2020)](https://github.com/cpllab/syntactic-generalization/tree/master/data/raw/sg_results)
 ```
 cd analysis
 mkdir -p figs